Landscape architecture: Argentina

 Since 1889, with the arrival of the French architect and urbanist landscaper Carlos Thays, recommended to recreate the National Capital's parks and public gardens, it was consolidated an apprentice and training program in landscaping that eventually became a regulated profession, currently the leading academic institution is the UBA University of Buenos Aires"UBA Facultad de Arquitectura, Diseño y Urbanismo" (Faculty of Architecture, Design and Urbanism) offering a Bacherlor's degree in Urban Landscaping Design and Planning, the profession itself is regulated by the National Ministry of Urban Planning of Argentina and the Institute of the Buenos Aires Botanical Garden.

 Australia

 The Australian Institute of Landscape Architects (AILA) provides accreditation of university degrees and non-statutory professional registration for landscape architects.
 Once recognized by AILA, landscape architects use the title 'Registered Landscape Architect' across the six states and territories within Australia.

 AILA's system of professional recognition is a national system overseen by the AILA National Office in Canberra.
-To apply for AILA Registration, an applicant usually needs to satisfy a number of pre-requisites, including university qualification, a minimum number years of practice and a record of professional experience.
+To apply for AILA Registration, an applicant usually needs to satisfy a number of pre-requisites, including a university qualification, a minimum number of years of practice and a record of professional experience.

 Landscape Architecture within Australia covers a broad spectrum of planning, design, management, and research.
 From specialist design services for government and private sector developments through to specialist professional advice as an expert witness.